zzzprojects/docs/learnentityframeworkcore.com/pages/relationships/managing-one-to-many-relationships.md

 ',N'@p1 int,@p0 int',@p1=2,@p0=NULL
 ```
-### Remove the dependent from the principal's collection
+### Remove the dependant from the principal's collection
-You can remove the dependent from the principal's collection property.
-Note that this deletes the book in a required relationship, and sets the dependent's foreign key value to null in an optional relationship:
+You can remove the dependant from the principal's collection property.
+Note that this deletes the book in a required relationship, and sets the dependant's foreign key value to null in an optional relationship:
 ```csharp
 using(var db = new TestContext())
 {